boge12/RunBridge/README.md

 - Manual calibration fixes totals but not mile/km splits
 - Footpods add cost, require calibration, and don’t always match the treadmill

-RunBridge solves this by acting as a **protocol bridge**, not an estimator.
+RunBridge solves this by acting as a **protocol bridge**, not an estimator for distance.

 Your watch receives **the treadmill’s own speed and distance** via standard BLE RSC, using interfaces it already understands.
+Cadence is filled in based on pace so your data looks consistent, but distance and pace are the primary, accurate values.

 ---